RandomSearch18/a-level-project/docs/readme.md

 While I have a general mental idea of what the routing engine should accomplish, it's essential to research similar programs, as well as stakeholders, to gain a well-rounded idea of what features are most important for my program, as well as how to make the user interface as intuitive as possible for my target audience.

+#### Stakeholder interviews

+I will interview each of my stakeholders to gain an understanding of what they would like from a routing engine, and accompanying GUI.
+I plan to ask the following questions:

+* How often do you use an app or website to get directions or plan a route?

 #### Similar solutions

 As part of my research, I will investigate other programs that provide pedestrian routing.
 This will include programs that are solely routing engines, as well as map-viewer apps that have routing features built in.